0

 Best Evaluation Format for STAR Responses

-Because the answers to these questions will have some level of subjectivity, an interview scorecard will reduce biases as you evaluate the responses, especially when combined with a panel.
-Consequently, this is why events like Olympic sports use multiple judges with set rating criteria to judge an individual performance.
+Because the answers to these questions will have some level of subjectivity, an interview scorecard will reduce hiring bias as you evaluate the responses, especially when combined with a panel.
+Consequently, this is the same reason why most contexts where individual performance is judged (such as Olympic sports) use multiple judges aligned to a set of rating criteria.

 STAR responses